corperx/Vehicle_Analysis_Web_App_Project/README.md

 - A price analysis feature that allows users to view the distribution of prices based on various criteria, such as transmission type, engine type, body type, and state.
 - An analysis of vehicle type (sedan, truck, coupe, etc) feature that allows users to view the distribution of vehicles based on the manufacturer.
 - A distribution of the vehicle condition (good, like new, excellent, etc) vs model year
-- An analysis of proce is affected by odometer, engine capacity and fuel type.
+- An analysis of price is affected by odometer, engine capacity and fuel type.
 - finally, a comparison of price distribution between manufacturers